 Weight: 155 lbs.

-Daniel Zellhuber, also known as ‘The Nazi’, is an undefeated UFC lightweight fighter out of Germany.
+Daniel Zellhuber, also known as ‘The Golden Boy’, is an undefeated UFC lightweight fighter out of Mexico.
 He has been a professional Mixed Martial Arts (MMA) athlete since 2008 and his record stands at 13-0.

 Zellhuber’s style is defined by his aggressive top control; he often keeps opponents on the mat for extended periods of time and looks for submissions whenever possible.
 His grappling skills are some of the best in the world; he has won multiple Brazilian Jiu-Jitsu tournaments and wrestling championships.

 Born in Solingen, North Rhine-Westphalia, Germany in 1990, Daniel was raised by his father who was a former member of West German Armed Forces and had served during the Cold War era.
 From a young age Daniel was exposed to various martial arts styles including Judo, Muay Thai, Boxing and Jiu Jitsu while travelling with his father across Europe where they attended military camps which taught these styles amongst others.
 It wasn’t until after joining German MMA organization M1 Global that Zellhuber began training more seriously under Vladmir Yudinovskiy before departing to Las Vegas to pursue a career as an MMA fighter in 2008 when he was just 18 years old.